UX research methods: Which one should you use and when?

 When to Use: You can use it later in the design process to evaluate fully functioning prototypes.
 It will help you create a report with the usability issues and review each situation.

-3. Prototype Testing
+3. Prototype testing

 Creating a prototype, a website mock-up, or interactive HTML pages allows you to explore ideas before implementing them.